lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 I was deeply influenced by a section of Camille Fournier's _Manager's Path_ that called out "empire building" as a toxic management practice.
 It reminded me of the argument in Plato's _Republic_ that the political leaders shouldn't be those that selfishly seek power, rather those whose wisdom makes them duty-bound to lead.

 So I don't orient my career around ever-greater management responsibilities: it's one tool in the toolbox.
-I appreciate management as a rich discipline that I'll spend my career honing; along side programming and systems engineering.
+I appreciate management as a rich discipline that I'll spend my career honing; alongside programming and systems engineering.

 Here are some important factors for me when switching between manager and IC roles:
 * What skills does the team need most acutely: management to coordinate the actions of a group; or an IC to accelerate the execution?